 Pollination in Plants

-Reproduction is the life process which helps an organism to procreate its own offspring.
+Reproduction is the life process, which helps an organism procreate its own offspring.
 There are a lot of events involved in this.
 In plants, pollination is one among them.

-Pollinations can occur either within a flower or between flowers of same plant or flowers of different plants.
+Pollinations can occur either within a flower or between flowers of the same plant or flowers of different plants.
 Depending on this, pollinations are of three types, namely:

 - Anther-stigma synchronization; when the pollen is released, stigma should be ready to receive it.

 Xenogamy is the cross-pollination where the pollen grain transfer occurs across flowers of two different plants.
-In other words, transfer of pollen from the anther of one plant to the stigma of another plant.
+In other words, the transfer of pollen from the anther of one plant to the stigma of another plant.